it176131/it176131.github.io/_posts/2024-12-22-pydantic-xml.md

 # we did in the `Feed` class, otherwise we'll run into the same errors
 # from before.
 class Entry(BaseXmlModel, tag="entry", nsmap=NSMAP):
-    """A blog post XML entry from the RSS feed."""
+    """A blog post entry from the RSS feed."""

     ...